Huawei debuts Kirin 980, the world’s first 7nm mobile chip

 Only time will tell how it performs in the real world, of course, but we shouldn’t have long to wait.
 Honor, Huawei’s budget-oriented subbrand, announced this week that its upcoming Magic 2 smartphone will pack the Kirin 980.
 And in a pre-briefing with reporters on Thursday, a Huawei executive all but confirmed that it’ll feature prominently in the company’s upcoming Mate 20 series (which is set to be announced at an event in London on October 16).

-One thing’s for sure, though: Huawei has Qualcomm firmly in its crosshairs.
+One thing’s sure, however: Huawei has Qualcomm firmly in its crosshairs.
 And if Huawei can deliver on its promises, it might just best its San Diego rival at its own game.